j-e-yosemite/j-e-yosemite.github.io/README.md

 ### Travel and transport

+#### Notable details

+By law, tire chains must be carried in vehicles from October - April.
+For the latest updates on park conditions, call 209-372-0209.

+The National Park Service collects an entrance fee per vehicle (link: http://www.nps.gov/yose/planyourvisit/fees.htm), which is good for seven days.

+Make sure not to leave any food in cars, or you might attract bears!

 #### Airport

 The closest airport is the Fresno Yosemite International Airport (FAT).
 The distance from FAT to the Ahwahnee is 96 miles.

-By law, tire chains must be carried in your vehicle from October-April.
-For the latest updates on conditions in the park, call 209-372-0209.

-$25 entrance fee, seven day pass

-No food in cars -- bears!

 #### Parking